-I started this year off with a bang by diving head first into a new diet.
-I need to get my weight under control, feel more energetic, and feel better in general.
-It’s the Keto Diet.
-Some of you may have heard of the Keto Diet.
-It seems, sometimes, like it is one of those fad diets that may not last long.
-However, the premise has actually been around for a very long time.
+I started this year off with a bang by diving headfirst into the keto diet in order to get my weight under control, feel more energetic, and feel better in general.
+Some of you may have heard of the Keto Diet and it seems like it is one of those fad diets that may not last long, but the premise has actually been around for a very long time.

 Since starting the diet again on January 1, I have lost 9 lbs. in a few weeks.
 Once I got past the dreaded “carb flu”, which I will speak more about further down, my energy and mental clarity skyrocketed.
 And, believe me, it was awful before.
 I suffer from an autoimmune condition so energy and mental clarity are nonexistent most days.
-The weight loss will eventually settle into a moderate pace, but the other effects should be around for the duration and beyond if I stick to it.
+The weight loss will eventually settle into a moderate pace, but the other effects should continue as long I stick to the diet.

 The Keto Diet is a high fat, moderate protein, extremely low carb diet.
-When starting out, it was hard to reconcile the fact that I had to eat more fat than anything else.
-It ran, and still occasionally does run, counterintuitive to everything I have been taught about nutrition and health.
+When starting out, it was quite hard to reconcile to the fact that I had to eat more fat than anything else.
+It ran, and still occasionally does run, counterintuitive to everything we have been taught about nutrition and health.

 However, you must be careful to keep an eye on your carb intake.
 If you eat too many carbs and there is enough glucose for your body to run on, then you will be kicked out of ketosis and all the fat you just consumed will be stored, instead of used, leading weight gain.

-Ketosis is the process by which your body runs on fat and produces ketones, a type of acid.
-These show up in your blood and can be used by your muscles and other tissues.
+Ketosis is the process by which your body runs on fat and produces ketones, a type of acid, that show up in your blood and can be used by your muscles and other tissues.
 This process is usually started by low carb diets like Keto, Atkins, and Paleo or by fasting.

-Knowing when you are in ketosis can help you know if your macronutrient (fat, protein, carbs) ratio is working or if you need to adjust.
+Knowing when you are in ketosis can help you know if your macronutrients, or macros (fat, protein, carbs), ratio is working or if you need to adjust.
 One of the cheapest ways to test yourself is through the use of ketone test strips.
 They work by testing your urine for the presence of ketones and change from a light color (indicating a low number of ketones) to a dark color (indicating a high number of ketones).

-This method of testing seems to be only mildly reliable and tends to be the most reliable in the first few weeks of being on the diet.
-There are a few other ways to test including a blood meter or breathalyzer.
-These can be considerably more expensive and may not be worth it unless you have a medical condition that requires you to monitor your ketones.
+However, this method of testing seems to be only mildly reliable and tends to be the most reliable in the first few weeks of being on the diet.
+There are a few other ways to test including a blood meter or breathalyzer, but these can be considerably more expensive and may not be worth it unless you have a medical condition that requires you to monitor your ketones.

 First, your fat intake should consume the majority of your calories preferably between 75% and 80%.
-Your body will be using fat as its primary fuel source.
-Therefore, you need to make sure you have plenty for your body to function.
+Your body will be using fat as its primary fuel source so, therefore, you need to make sure you have plenty for your body to function.
 Further, a high fat, low carb diet has been proven to show great satiety leading to lower consumption of food which furthers weight loss efforts.

 Total Carbs vs. Net Carbs